Aug 28, 2019

 Allow Employees to Choose How (and When) They Work

 Employees report having a better company experience when they can choose where they work.
 By moving HR, finance, and other key systems to the cloud, organizations make it easy to access these solutions from anywhere, creating the infrastructure needed for a remote workforce.
-Companies that are in the process of adopting or have adopted an HCM platform should evaluate their current stance on remote work and, if needed, consider a more flexible work structure.
+Companies that are in the process of adopting or have adopted an HCM platform should evaluate their stance on remote work and consider a more flexible work structure beyond just 2020.

 On a side note, an HCM platform also has the added benefit of allowing employees to use their devices of preference, further improving their satisfaction.